 Karen “Queen Nur” Abdul-Malik is a nationally renown storyteller, teaching artist and folklorist .
 Sharing her gift, she has performed in venues from the Opening of the Smithsonian NAAMCH to Equity Theater on Broadway, from the National Black Storytelling Festival to the National Storytelling Festival in Jonesboro.
 Traveling abroad Queen has presented for the U.S. Embassy in Cameroon and at PANAFEST in Ghana.
 She has appeared as the Emcee for the National Endowment of the Arts Heritage Fellowship Award Concert and as a coach at the National Coalition Conference on Complex Health Care.
 Queen has been the recipient of MidAtlantic Artist as Catalyst Grants for her work with Teens-at-Risk and Women’s Shelters and the National Storytelling Brimstone Grant for her innovative community-based programs.
 The mother of three and grandmother of five, she received her Masters in Arts in Cultural Sustainability from Goucher College, and a Certificate in Dispute Resolution from Harvard Law School.
 Queen has recorded 2 CDs.
 Sweet Potato Pie and Such, is an IParenting Media Golden Award Winner.
+In 2020 Queen Nur received the Zora Neale Hurston Award from the National Association of Black Storytellers.
 In 2018, she was named a New Jersey Governor Award Winner in Arts Education and Teaching Artist of the Year with Young Audience of New Jersey and Eastern Pennsylvania.
 Karen is also featured in Legendary Locals of Willingboro.

 Born in Philadelphia, Dwight M. James first motives to play a musical instrument commenced at the age of fourteen.
 The impressionable fellow was influenced by his neighbors who were professional musicians.
 He continued his journey in high school band studying orchestration, percussion, and small ensemble drumming.
 During the mid sixties his first jobs were with such vocal groups as The Flamingos.
 His career expanded into international travel with such artists as Horace Silver and Jamaladeen Tacuma.
 His CD, Inner Heat has received world-wide air play.